kedar-ketos/lead-service-line-map/docs/docs/tutorial/power_bi.md

 ## Step 3.
 Change GeoJSON data URL

 - First of all, upload the downloaded GeoJSON file to a web server.
 The best place to upload this file is to your GitHub repository.
-- Get the URL to the repository.
+- Get the URL to the file.
 If you uploaded the file to GitHub, the URL will look something like this `https://raw.githubusercontent.com/kedar-ketos/lead-service-line-map/4ebab02d7f6eb1726c4d6e69872df1f74c273488/Data/Boundaries%20-%20Neighborhoods.geojson`.
 - Navigate to the `Lead Service Line` tab in Power BI.
 - Click on the map visual, select the `Format` brush icon on the right under the `Visualizations` toolbar.
 - Go down to `GeoJSON` and paste the URL.

 ![Update GeoJSON](https://raw.githubusercontent.com/kedar-ketos/lead-service-line-map/main/docs/images/7_update_geojson.png)

+Navigate around the Power BI report to checif everything works as expected.
+We don't have a debug section to this documentation yet, but watch out for that.

+## Summary

+With these three easy steps, we have now connected the available datasets to Power BI.
+Next, we will see how to share our Power BI with everyone.